-“We still encounter too many organizations of all sizes who think that a web presence is a web strategy,” said Gary Chandler, president of Crossbow Communications, a public relations firm in Phoenix, Arizona.
+“We still encounter too many organizations of all sizes who think that a web presence is a web strategy,” said Gary Chandler, president of Crossbow Communications, a public relations firm.
 “Web strategy is still one of the most neglected planning documents in corporations, SMEs and nonprofits alike.
 Even where they exist, web strategies are rarely implemented with optimum coordination and participation from the top level down to the customer and client levels.
 We all have room for improvement.”

 The planning process should yield different results for every organization.
 Your web strategy outlines goals, budgets, and deadlines.
 It’s an obvious extension of your marketing plan.
 It determines how the business should position itself online, what messages to reinforce, what elements to borrow from the core brand and which ones to create specially for digital media.
 The web strategy defines what online channels to use, the tone, the messengers, what services and products to provide online, and what supporting infrastructure is required.
 It’s actionable and measurable.

 Digital Planning Tips